hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 ![ArchitectureDiagram](images/SWAGv1.jpg)

 The gateway is the heart of the system.
 This device receives all data from the other devices and sends this to Cumulocity, where it is displayed on a dashboard in real-time.
 The gateway also receives commands from Cumulocity to send it to the devices.
-The connection between the Gateway and Cumulocity is using the MQTT protocol form Cumulocity.
+The connection between the Gateway and Cumulocity is using the MQTT protocol from Cumulocity.
-Also a local MQTT server is available to connect some of the devices, like the local dashboard and NodeMCU to the gateway.
+Also, a local MQTT server is available to connect some of the devices, like the local dashboard and NodeMCU to the gateway.
 There are 2 devices with sensors:

 * NodeMCU, this device has only one sensor (humidity) and is connected to the gateway via MQTT as well.